Scottish prisons and related legislation

 Related records not held by NRS

 National Records of Scotland (NRS) holds prison records from the Scottish Prison Service (SPS) and its predecessor bodies (in particular the Scottish Home and Health Department Prisons Division) which had responsibility for the construction and running of Scotland’s prisons.
-Included in this collection are registers of prisoners (NRS, HH21), images of which are made available online for the first time, beginning with the registers of Perth Prison.
+Included in this collection are registers of prisoners (NRS, HH21), images of which are made available online for the first time.

 Prison registers were maintained by each Scottish prison and record details of prisoners who were in custody, both tried and untried.
 They recorded daily admissions to prisons and are a valuable source of information for both family and social historians.